conatur/ctp-sim/README.md

 `sim.py` -> Vehicle simulation: a kinematic bicycle model with a 1.55 m wheelbase is simulated in 0.02 second steps over the path returned by `path.py`.
 Steering comes from pure pursuit: the controller aims at a point on the path a lookahead distance away.
 This distance scales with speed, and the steering angle is clamped to ±25°.
 The car accelerates or brakes in proportion to how far it is from the speed profile's target, clamped by the acceleration and braking limits used to build the profile.
 All states are recorded and are used to construct the animation and the cross-track error measurement.

 ## Findings

+**Edge-length filtering removes outliers without affecting median accuracy** Blue - yellow edge lengths are bimodal, with straight edges across the track clustered at the track width (3.5 m) and diagonal edges from cone *i* to cone *i* + 1 at √(width² + spacing²) ≈ 6.1 m.
+However, there are some outliers where a dropped cone forces Delaunay to bridge a large gap which produces midpoints far off the centerline. hello

 ## Limitations